Gorilla Trekking in Mgahinga Gorilla National Park

 - A porter to help you carry your bag

-Other activities to do in mgahinga national park apart from gorilla trekking include golden monkey trekking, hiking, nature walks, Batwa trail in Mgahinga among others.
+Other activities to do in Mgahinga National Park apart from gorilla trekking include golden monkey trekking, hiking, nature walks, and the Batwa trail in Mgahinga, among others.